-Use FTP or SCP to upgrade one Rack PDU
+Use FTP or SCP to Update One Rack PDU

+FTP

-FTP: To use FTP to upgrade a Rack PDU over the network:
+To use FTP to update a Rack PDU over the network:

-- The Rack PDU must be on the network, with its system IP, subnet mask, and default gateway configured. - The FTP server must be enabled at the Rack PDU, see "FTP Server" on page 145.
+- The Rack PDU must be on the network with its system IP, subnet mask, and default gateway configured. - The FTP server must be enabled at the Rack PDU.
+You can enable the FTP server under Configuration > Network > FTP Server.